lacoco-lab/lacoco-lab.github.io/courses/ml-theory-2026.md

-# Theory of Machine Learning for NLP
+# Theory of Machine Learning for Language Models

 This lecture treats modern theory of machine learning (e.g., generalization bounds), with a special view to Language Models.
 Content at a glance (tentative):